Children’s Programs

 They need to get out, spend time with friends and just play.
 After-school hours and weekends are important times for children to be children, and that’s when our Joy, Hopes & Dreams program takes them away.
 Some of the kids reside in the Family Preservation Center, but most are alumni and living in their families’ new apartments.
 Led by the charismatic “Mr. Chris” Marchetti, Joy, Hopes & Dreams provides homework help, cultural enrichment and just plain fun.
 It is not site-based; using the “Magic School Bus” model, a HomeFront bus collects the kids and connects them to the array of social, cultural and education opportunities that the larger community has to offer.
 We know how important educational success is to the future of our kids.

-So our Educational Success Center involves children residing at the Family Campus with quality after-school tutoring and homework help.
+Our Educational Success Center involves children residing at the Family Campus with quality after-school tutoring and homework help.
 Children’s Champion is a unique early-intervention and support-service initiative for homeless children.
 Each child residing in the Family Preservation Center is assigned a “champion” – a case manager, who will be his or her advocate.

 Each July and August, HomeFront operates Camp Mercer, at the Lawrence Community Center.
 The day campers range from age 5 through 14.
 Mornings are devoted to academics, taught as creatively as possible, and the afternoons are devoted to fun and relaxation.